-In the following we present the results of our numerical experiments in which we solve the two PDEs \eqref{eq:pde_initial} and \eqref{eq:pde_boundary} by using the explicit forward Euler discretization scheme until the relative change between two iterations is smaller than $\epsilon := 10^{-6}$.
+In the following we present the results of our numerical experiments in which we solve the two PDEs \eqref{eq:pde_initial} and \eqref{eq:pde_boundary} by using the explicit forward-Euler discretization scheme until the relative change between two iterations is smaller than $\epsilon := 10^{-6}$.
 We choose $\tau$ in \eqref{eq:iteration_scheme} small enough to fulfill the CFL condition for numerical stability.
-This leads to very small time steps for the iteration scheme for the cases $1 \leq p < 2$.
+This leads to very small time steps for the iteration scheme in the cases $1 \leq p < 2$.